 Explore how to validate the numeric integrity of numeric values within a file by checking the numeric format/content and accumulating check-sum totals and record counts.

 Test Case-07 will describe and demonstrate by example how to sort ASCII-encoded Files into an EBCDIC collating sequence or EBCDIC-encoded files into an ASCII collating sequence using the ALTSEQ function of the Mainframe SORT or the ALTSEQ function of the Micro Focus SORT.

-Explore how to sort ASCII-encoded Files into an EBCDIC collating sequence or EBCDIC-encoded files into an ASCII collating sequence using the ALTSEQ function of the Mainframe SORT or the ALTSEQ function of the Micro Focus SORT.
+Explore how to sort ASCII-encoded Files into an EBCDIC collating sequence or EBCDIC-encoded files into an ASCII collating sequence using the alternate collating or ALTSEQ function of the Mainframe SORT or the ALTSEQ function of the Micro Focus SORT.

 This document provides a list of Test Cases that may be used in the Unit, Application and System Test environments.
 The suite of jobs and programs may be used for Regression Testing or User Acceptance Testing.
 This document may be used as a tutorial for new programmers or as a quick reference for experienced programmers.